 I don’t miss social networks like Facebook.
 No longer being part of the drama between family members or having to read some crap shared by someone is a good thing.
 Yes, there’s some content I’ll miss, but to be honest is not that important that I see all pictures of someone’s birthday or holidays.
 Not to mentioned that I had over 1000 “friends” at one point, but din’t talk with or even knew most of them.

-I’m writing this in June 2020 and so far this has been an eventful year.
+I’m writing this in June 2020 and this has been an eventful year so far.
 Let’s just look at the major world events.

 We started the year with high tensions between the US and Iran.
 It was going to be the start of world war 3!
 When I pointed that it probably wouldn’t go that far to someone that was convinced this was indeed the start of WW3, I was told that I never took these things seriously.